Carlos Berg

+Early life

+Berg was born on 1902 in Tukums, Courland.

+Career

 Having worked a few years in trade, he moved to Riga in 1865 and became curator of the entomological department of the Riga Museum, and then at the Riga Technical University.

 In 1873, he was invited by Hermann Burmeister (1807–1892), director of the Museum of Buenos Aires, to join him in Argentina.
 As early as 1874, Berg began an expedition to Patagonia to collect specimens for the museum.
 This first collecting trip was followed by others through Argentina, also in Chile and Uruguay.

 Apart from a period of two years from 1890 to 1892, spent at the Museo Nacional in Montevideo, he was based in Buenos Aires.
 He replaced Burmeister as the head of the museum in 1892.

 His first specialty was entomology, but he was also dedicated to paleontology and the study of vertebrates.
 Amongst his many other achievements, he described Cactoblastis cactorum, the cactus moth.

 Berg was a fellow of the Entomological Society of London and a corresponding member of the Zoological Society of London.